 The government has published its response to a year-long consultation that sought to understand the true scale of violence and abuse towards shop staff in England and Wales.

-- The majority of respondents believed violence and abuse toward shop staff has increased in recent years due to a rise in shop theft, drug and alcohol abuse.
+- The majority of respondents believed violence and abuse toward retail workers has increased in recent years due to a rise in theft, drug and alcohol abuse.
 It also cited a willingness among offenders to use violence and abuse when challenged by staff, and a decline in the number of security guards working at premises

-- Many respondents had experienced threats and assaults where a sharp object was involved
+- Many respondents had experienced threats and assaults where a knife or other sharp object was involved

-- A significant number of respondents did not report incidents to the police due to a lack of response from a previous incident, employers discouraging their workforce reporting incidents, incidents not being considered serious enough to be reported and a general sense that abuse was ‘part of the job’
+- A significant number of respondents did not report incidents to the police due to a lack of response from a previous incident, employers discouraging their workforce from reporting incidents, incidents not being considered serious enough to be reported, and a general sense that suffering abuse is ‘part of the job’

-- There was concern whether the civil tools under the Anti-Social Behaviour Act 2014 were sufficient to tackle harassment, or behaviour capable of causing alarm and distress and prevent reoffending
+- There was concern whether the civil tools under the Anti-Social Behaviour Act 2014 were not sufficient to tackle harassment, behaviour capable of causing alarm and distress, or to prevent reoffending

 - There was a lack of understanding, or opportunity, for victims to explain how they have been affected by crimes committed against them either through a Victim Personal Statement or Business Impact Statement